buresj/gf_test/embedded.md

 Create a bus structure where you store:
   - name of the bus
-  - capacity
   - number of seats
   - number of standing places
-NOTE: the capacity = number of seats + number of standing places.
+  - number of passengers currently on the bus

 ## Main